WheezyE/Winelink/docs/README.md

    - Eliminate need for downgrading Box86 to install dotnet & upgrading Box86 to run Winlink.
    - Find crashes.
  - [ ] Work with Seb to find/fix dotnet35sp1 installation issues (improve installation speed).
+ - [ ] Work with the Wine team to [figure out why VARA's CPU gauge isn't working](https://bugs.winehq.org/show_bug.cgi?id=50728).
+ - [x] Rely on [archive.org box86 binaries](https://archive.org/details/box86.7z_20200928) instead of compiling
+    - [ ] Give user the choice to compile or not
+    - [ ] Add auto-detection of failed downloads, then switch to compiling as contingency
- - [ ] Add installer for VARA FM.
+ - [x] Add installer for VARA FM.
- - [ ] Add a check for sudo priviledges?
+ - [x] Add a check for sudo priviledges?
 Add a check to make sure script is not run as sudo?
- - [ ] Change VARA Setup/Config terminal text prompts into AHK pop-up boxes.
+ - [x] Change VARA Setup/Config terminal text prompts into zenity pop-up boxes.
-    - [ ] Change all terminal text prompts into text boxes?
+    - [x] Change all terminal text prompts into text boxes?
- - [ ] Work with the Wine team to [figure out why VARA's CPU gauge isn't working](https://bugs.winehq.org/show_bug.cgi?id=50728).
- - [ ] Add more error-checking to the script.
+ - [x] Add more error-checking to the script.
- - [ ] Consider adding Winlink & VARA installers to winetricks to further streamline this installer (improve readability, make Winlink easier to install for other x86 winetricks users who are not aware of this project).
- - [ ] Detect whether script is being run as sudo.
  - [x] Make a logo for the github page.
  - [x] Make the script's user-interface look better.
  - [x] Add an AHK script to click the "Ok" button after VARA is installed.